Foods and Meal in Japan

 Making Okonomiyaki on the hot plate

-It is mainly cooked on the hot iron plate in front of the customers.
+It is mainly cooked on a hot iron griddle in front of the customers.

 So, Okonomiyaki is a snack that the customers can enjoy the process of the cooking.